IBM/kif/docs/tutorial.md

 kb = Store('wikidata')
 ```

 This instantiates and assigns to `kb` a new store using the "wikidata" plugin.
-This plugin creates a [SPARQL store][kif_lib.store.SPARQL_Store], loads it with the Wikidata SPARQL mappings, and points it at the official Wikidata SPARQL endpoint.  ([SPARQL](https://en.wikipedia.org/wiki/SPARQL) is the query language of [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), a standard format for knowledge graphs; see [RDF](guides/rdf.md).)
+This plugin creates a [SPARQL store][kif_lib.store.SPARQL_Store], loads it with the [Wikidata SPARQL mappings][kif_lib.compiler.sparql.mapping.wikidata.WikidataMapping], and points it at the official [Wikidata SPARQL endpoint](https://query.wikidata.org/).
+(SPARQL is the query language of RDF, a standard format for knowledge graphs; see [RDF](guides/rdf.md).)

 Alternatively, we could have specified the target SPARQL endpoint explicitly, as the second argument to the [`Store()`][kif_lib.Store] call: